Ph.D. - MS - Undergraduate

 Jeffrey Wu completed his Senior Design Project on a "Time-Domain Equalizer for ADSL Modems" in the Spring of 2000, which led to an IEEE conference paper.
 He graduated from UT in Spring of 2000.
 Since the Fall of 2000, he has been a graduate student at Stanford University in the Department of Electrical and Computer Engineering.
 He can be reached at jeffwu78@stanford.edu.

 Jonathan York completed his Senior Design Project on "Integration of the USB Interface Block with an Ionospheric Doppler Receiver" in Spring 2002.
 He did not have a lab partner.
 He graduated from UT Austin with his BSEE degree in Spring of 2002 and his MSEE degree in Spring 2004.
+He also completed his PhDEE degree at UT Austin, and currently works for the Applied Research Laboratories at UT Austin.
 He can be reached at jayork@mail.utexas.edu.

 Anna Yuan graduated with a B.S.E.E. in December of 1997.
 She developed tools to integrate MC56LC811 boards and simulators into the Web-enabled Simulation (WEDS) framework to make them accessible online.
 She currently works for the MC56800 tools at Motorola in Austin, Texas.